northstowekarate/northstowekarate.github.io/posts/2025/01/29/index.md

 ---
 layout: base.njk
 title: 2025-01-29 Lesson Summary
 description: We had 6 new joiners this session.
 We went back to basics, practicing various kihon techniques.
-We introduced kumite concepts and then finished practices the first 4 kata
+We introduced kumite concepts and then finished with the first 4 kata
 date: 2025-01-29
 ---
 # 2025-01-29 Lesson Summary